klauer/epics-sumo-mirror/doc/introduction.rst

 When you develop an application for EPICS you usually need some of the EPICS support modules.

-For a a small project you fetch the sources for all support modules your application needs and build them all together with your application.
+For a a small project you have to fetch the sources for all support modules your application needs and build all of them together with your application.

-For development in a team however, you want to have support modules built and installed at a central directory so all developers can just use them in their application without the need to build them again.
+For development in a team however, you want to have support modules built and installed at a central directory so all developers can just use them in their application without the need to build them again for each application.

-Soon you need to have different versions of the modules.
+Support modules are also developed and to use new features, you have to install new versions.
+Soon you different versions of many modules.
 Some older applications may rely on older module versions while others may need newer ones.
 This is further complicated by the fact that modules may be dependent on each other.

-Here is an example, module "A" needs module "B":
+Here is an example, module "A" is dependent on module "B":

 ==================   ================   ==============================
 module A directory   module A version   built against module B version